 What types of internships are offered?

 - Internships are project-oriented and are designed to be mutually beneficial to the intern and the Department.
 DFS does not offer internships consisting solely of "shadowing" experiences.

 Am I qualified for an internship at DFS?

 - Internships for university students are very limited and are managed by DFS Laboratory Directors.
-Priority for any available internship opportunities is given to graduate students in Virginia Commonwealth University’s forensic science program, then graduate students in forensic science programs at other colleges, and thereafter to college students in science programs at the undergraduate level.
+Priority for any available internship opportunities is given to graduate students in FEPAC accredited forensic science programs, then graduate students in forensic science programs at other colleges, and thereafter to college students in science programs at the undergraduate level.
 High school students are not eligible for internships.

 How do I apply for an unpaid internship?